Welcome to the Toronto bike lane tracker! Your resource for finding out Toronto's progress with bike lane installations (or lack thereof).

 Summary of Historic Progress

 John Tory's first term saw 34 kilometres installed (excluding boulevard paths) which was close to the annual average of 8.6 kilometres.
-His second term saw 67 kilometres (or 16.7 kilometres annually) thanks to the COVID-19 boom.
-Including 2023, Toronto remains 155 kilometres behind the trend called for in the 2016 bike plan with two years to go, while having 101 kilometres installed over two terms (2015-2022) is nothing short of embarrassing.
+His second term saw 67 kilometres (or 16.7 kilometres annually) thanks to the COVID-19 boom, though having 101 kilometres installed over two terms (2015-2022) is nothing short of embarrassing.
 Especially when far smaller cities such as Seville installed 80 kilometres within 18 months and Montréal has plans to install 200 kilometres over five years.
+The 24 kilometres installed in 2024 - the first full year under Mayor Olivia Chow - marks the second highest installations after 2020 and the fifth consecutive year of having more than ten kilometres of bike lanes installed.
+As of the end of 2024, Toronto remains 171 kilometres behind the trend called for in the 2016 bike plan with one year to go.

 Bike plan approved in June 2016 (via City of Toronto) |